ibm-cloud-docs/cis/getting-started-new.md

 ## Before you begin
 {: #before-you-begin-new}

-Before you begin using {{site.data.keyword.cis_short_notm}}, ensure that you have met the following requirements:
+Before you begin using {{site.data.keyword.cis_short_notm}}, make sure that you have met the following requirements:

 * You need an IBMid to sign in to IBM Cloud and manage CIS.
 If you don’t have one, you can [create an account](https://www.ibm.com/account/reg/us-en/signup?formid=urx-19776){: external} to access trials, demos, and services.
 * You must have a domain registered with a domain registrar.
 CIS protects and accelerates traffic for this domain.